 - Women are not allowed to enter temples during menstruations.

 - Don’t use flash or point camera at the priest’s face.

-Moreover you should know that during main religious, national celebrations can be a bit difficult to travel in Bali or other Indonesian island like people will have holidays.
-You can check Indonesian holidays calendar of yearly events to plan your trip in the right time.
+Moreover, you should know that during the main religious, national celebrations can be a bit difficult to travel in Bali or another Indonesian island like people will have holidays.
+You can check the Indonesian holiday calendar of yearly events to plan your trip at the right time.

 It’s only Bali celebrations that I want to visit this year (those that I didn’t mention here I already visited or will leave for next year too).
-Indonesia has more than 17 000 islands, each of them has different their own celebrations.
-So you can imagine that in Indonesia you can feel like in never ending celebration place.
+Indonesia has more than 17 000 islands, each of them has different own celebrations.
+So you can imagine that in Indonesia you can feel like in never-ending celebration place.